 - Positive role: The extracellular adenosine and its synthetic drug N6-cyclopentyladenosine (CPA) can significantly decrease the tumor size by activating the adenosine A1 receptor (A1AR).

 - Negative role: Studies found that Adenosine can also protect tumor cells from Immune destruction by activating the adenosine A2A receptor (A2AAR), which is an agonist receptor in cancer cells.
 Adenosine can also protect tissues against the negative consequences of hypoxia or ischemia.

-Due to the higher negative role of adenosine in tumor cells, finally, scientists after various studies stated that enhancement of extracellular ATP can activate the inflammasomes, which results in induced anticancer activity.
-While, inhibition of extracellular accumulation of adenosine in tumor cells, can reduce the growth of the tumor or induce the anticancer activity to minimize the dose of anticancer drugs.
+Finally, due to the higher negative role of adenosine in tumor cells, scientists finally stated that enhancement of extracellular ATP can activate the inflammasomes, which results in induced anticancer activity.
+While inhibition of extracellular accumulation of adenosine in tumor cells can reduce the growth of the tumor or induce anticancer activity to minimize the dose of anticancer drugs.

 - J Stagg & M J Smyth.
 Extracellular adenosine triphosphate and adenosine in cancer.
 Oncogene 29(39):5346-58 · September 2010.
 DOI: 10.1038/onc.2010.292.